 - the representation is not misleading or likely to be misleading.

-Otherwise, the Secretary must refuse to approve the use of the restricted representation.
+Where the Secretary is not satisfied that the application satisfies the above criteria, they must refuse to approve the use of the restricted representation.

 In deciding whether to approve or refuse to approve the use of a restricted representation, the Secretary must take into consideration:

-- the public interest criteria mentioned in the part of the Therapeutic Goods Advertising Code dealing with restricted representations, and
+- the public interest criteria mentioned in the part of the Code dealing with restricted representations, and

 - any advice the Secretary may have sought from: